chucktilbury/Kata/README.md

 #####################
 #
 # Actual else clause list definition.
+Zero or more mid clauses and zero or one
+# final clauses.
+Note that both are optional.
 #
 else_clause
     = ( else_clause_mid )* ( else_clause_final )?